SixArm/rust-101/syntax/enum-keyword-for-enumerations.md

-# Enum keyword for enumeration
+# Enum keyword for enumerations

 In Rust, an enum (short for "enumeration") is a custom data type that allows you to define a set of named values.
 Each value is called a variant, and you can use an enum to represent a fixed set of possible values for a particular data type.